VikasKumar281/QuickStay/README.md

 - Install 2 packages 'axios' and 'react-hot-toast' => npm i axios react-hot-toast

-- Created 'List Your Hotel' button on Navbar
+- Created 'List Your Hotel' button on Navbar using that anyone can Register their hotel.